A scenic landscape with rolling green hills, scattered trees, and distant mountains under a clear blue sky.

 A large trash bin is located behind each tiny home.
 Please place all trash and recycling in this bin.
 I sort recycling at the county waste center.
 I must hand carry trash to a local center so please ensure ALL trash is bagged.

-If you are staying for longer than one week I will coordinate a time with you to collect the trash.
+If you are staying for longer than one week I will coordinate a time with you to collect the trash and refresh towels & paper products if needed.

 Local Restaurants